bbolker/chromogames/code/testingModels/README.md

-- `*test.py` files contain python code that run tests on `EvoAlt`.
+- `*.py` files contain python code that run tests on `EvoAlt`.
 The first comment in the code says what is being tested.
 - the `*check.txt` are the output of the previously mentioned tests.
 A test fails if the last line of the check.txt file says 'failure'.
 Else the test was successful.
+- to run all tests type "make all <return>"
+- to run an individual '*.py' test type "make *check.txt <return>".

 ===== Tests =====